BobHerold/RobertHeroldportfolio/README.md

      3. Trying to submit the form with any empty fields will also give you a "Please fill out this field" message.

      4. When you do hit the Submit button, the default e-mail program for your PC will open right up, or on smartphones it asks you which e-mail program you want to use to send the e-mail.
-It will populate your e-mail for you, and will automatedly send me the e-mai, as my address populates also.
+It will populate your e-mail for you, and will automatedly send me the e-mail, as my address populates also.
 I have received many e-mails successfully testing this process.

  4.  **Open Issues:**  The most obvious issues I have seen in testing is shown below circled in red.
 On Viewports starting at 765 x 850, on the Experience page, the Timeline seems to have a 2nd connecting white line connecting the companie's content elements, as well as a slightly different colored arrow (not all) pointing to the main timeline, and the circular dot on the timeline is lightly cut off on the left side of the circle.
   Due to time constraints on getting this project submitted I'm unable to address them right now.